bach-nguyen-05/Fine-tuned-DeepSeek-R1/README.md

 + 16 adapters are applied to 7 layers mentioned in the code

 Requirements for fine-tuning:
-+ Unsloth (Optional) for fast loading model (AutoTokenizer and AutoCasualLm can be used instead).
++ Unsloth (Optional) for fast loading model (AutoTokenizer and AutoModelForCasualLm can be used instead).
 + datasets, PyTorch, and trl for training operations

 ## Benchmark Methods